Tencent/TNN/doc/en/development/profiling_en.md

     -d    run with specified device
     -t    CPU/GPU specify the platform to run
 ```
 P.S.
-If -t is not set, the programme would run on CPU and GPU by default, "-t HUAWEI_NPU" needs to be specified to obtain Huawei NPU benchmark.
+If -t is not set, the programme would run on CPU and GPU by default.

 #### 4.1 Overall Network Performance Analysis：